Eulanda/EulandaConnect/docs/functions/Convert-Slugify.md

 # Convert-Slugify

 ## SYNOPSIS
-Converts a string so that only letters from a-z, underscores and digits are output.
+This PowerShell function converts a string so that only letters from a-z, underscores and digits are output.
+All other letters are converted to these base letters if possible.
+Source code on [GitHub](https://github.com/Eulanda/EulandaConnect/blob/master/source/public/Convert-Slugify.ps1).

 ## SYNTAX